cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLOPT_COOKIEFILE.md

 Set-Cookie line (doing that includes subdomains) or preferably: use the Netscape format.

+If you use this option multiple times, you add more files to read cookies from.

 The application does not have to keep the string around after setting this option.

-If you use this option multiple times, you add more files to read cookies from.
-Setting this option to NULL disables the cookie engine and clears the list of files to read cookies from.
+Setting this option to NULL (since 7.77.0) explicitly disables the cookie engine and clears the list of files to read cookies from.

-# SECURITY CONCERNS
+# SECURITY

 This document previously mentioned how specifying a non-existing file can also enable the cookie engine.
 While true, we strongly advise against using that